CrystalBoateng/reflexive-cogmod/README.txt

 SHORT-TERM PROJECT GOALS
 --------------------
-Load newly-learned words/topics into the current runtime, without restarting the promgram.
+Load newly-learned words/topics into the current runtime, without restarting the program.
 Categorize words.
 Store words in a useful way for fast retrieval.
 Use POS tags to write grammatical english.
-Look up words/topics using a neural network or something similar.
+Look up words/topics using something like a neural network.
 Choose decay patterns and other basic network behaviors.
 Work on pattern compression (for writing grammatical english) and nerual pathway compression (for the network).